pverscha/phd_thesis/18-chapter_7_other_projects.md

 ![Looking up a value in the HashMap consists of several steps.
 First the key is hashed, then the position of this hash in the index table is computed.
 At last, the pointer at this computed position in the index table can be used to retrieve the value associated with the key. \label{fig:hashmap_lookup_example}](resources/figures/chapter7_hashmap_hash_function.eps)

 ##### Internal memory lay-out
-My `HashMap` implementation requires the reserve two blocks of memory:
+My `HashMap` implementation requires the reservation of two blocks of memory:

 * **index table:** This block of memory keeps track of all pointers to data objects that keep track of the key and value for a `HashMap` entry and also a pointer to the next data objects.
 Each of these data objects live in the second reserved block of memory (the "data block").
 Some extra bytes are also reserved as part of this memory black at the beginning for internal housekeeping of the `HashMap`.
 * **data block:** This block of memory keeps track of all data objects that actually store the values that the user put into the `HashMap`.